pgElephant/ram/pgraft/README.md

-# pgraft - PostgreSQL Extension for Distributed Consensus
+# pgraft - RAFT-based PostgreSQL Extension for Distributed Consensus.

 A PostgreSQL extension that provides distributed consensus capabilities using a custom Raft implementation written in C, designed for high performance and PostgreSQL integration.